clD11/must-read/README.md

 <br /> In-Flight
 ----------------------------------

+* The Culture Code: The Secrets of Highly Successful Groups Paperback – 21 Feb.
+2019 by Daniel Coyle
 * The Blockchain and the New Architecture of Trust (Information Policy) Hardcover – Illustrated, 30 Nov.
 2018 by Kevin Werbach